reef-chain/docs/content/docs/developers/js_libraries.md

 }
 ```

 To instantiate a contract object we use a [`ContractFactory`](https://docs.ethers.io/v5/api/contract/contract-factory/#ContractFactory) object.
 It requires a contract ABI `Token.json`  and is the output of a contract compilation.
-You can create it by any means of Solidity compilation (e.g. directly through `solc`, through the Remix website IDE...)
+You can create it by any means of Solidity compilation (e.g. directly through `solc`, through the Remix website IDE...).
+Reef chain EVM fully supports Solidity v0.8.11.

 {{< alert icon="💡" text="Use the Hardhat framework below to abstract and simplify many of the intricacies involving using the evm-provider directly.
 The compilation for example will be done automatically by the Hardhat framework." >}}